GamrGamr/Allin1APP/README.md

 - Allin1APP starts clean with no preloaded apps.
 - Each Windows user has their own saved setup.
 - The optional update checker is off by default and can be enabled in **Settings > Auto Update Check**.

+## Usage Rights

+Foculume is proprietary software.

+All rights reserved.
+You may download and use the official released executable for personal use.
+You may not copy, modify, redistribute, reverse engineer, rebrand, resell, or create derivative versions of Foculume without written permission from the owner.

+The Foculume name, logo, design, and application are owned by the creator.